-- We also want to support a two sided scale (L) with different upper and lower scale errors, which arises when we take the logarithm of a quantity with different upper and lower uncertainties. - Finally, sometimes data is just provided in the form of detections and upper limits.
-We define an element type Z which consists of a value $v_d$ and a limit flag f, with the meaning
+- We also want to support a two sided scale (L) with different upper and lower scale errors, which arises when we take the logarithm of a Descriptor with different upper and lower uncertainties. - Finally, sometimes data is just provided in the form of detections and upper limits.
+We define an element type Z which consists of a value v_d and a limit flag f, with the meaning

-$$if f then v = v_d elsev_1 = 0, v_2 = v_d.$$
+$$iffthenv = v_d elsev_1 = 0, v_2 = v_d.$$